kubernetes/kops/docs/boot-sequence.md

 ## api-server bringup

-The api-server will listen on localhost:8080 on the master.
-This is an unsecured endpoint, but is only reachable from the master, and only for pods running with hostNetwork=true.
-This is how components like kube-scheduler and kube-controller-manager can reach the API without requiring a token.

 APIServer also listens on the HTTPS port (443) on all interfaces.
 This is a secured endpoint, and requires valid authentication/authorization to use it.
 This is the endpoint that node kubelets will reach, and also that end-users will reach.